whjl-/hitsite/README.md

 require_once('hitsite/hitsite.php');
 ?>
 </code><br>
-4) SSH into your server and 'cd' into the directory that you placed the 'hitsite' folder and chmod the 'requests' folder like this:<br>
+4) SSH into your server and 'cd' into the directory that you placed the 'hitsite' folder and chmod the 'requests' folder (located within the 'hitsite' folder) like this:<br>
 <code>
 sudo chmod -R 777 requests/
 </code> <br>